Kelly Giles: Game Projects

 An Apples to Apples-inspired card game developed by Andrew Evans, Kelly Giles, Jon Reed, and Kristen Shuyler.
 Players are dealt answer cards and compete to find the best (or funniest!) match for questions about JMU Libraries.

 This game was first used as a transfer student orientation activity, and has since gone on to be played at a variety of campus orientation events for both students and faculty.
-For more information about the development of this game and tips on creating your own version, see our article and book chapter:

 Image of a New York Times article about Nikola Tesla.
 A message written on it says RefWorks password = p 14, 1st word Dictionary of Energy.